-The Specific Plan represents the outcome of a robust outreach process and technical planning and design effort.
-The plan is directly informed by the perspectives and expertise of community members, City staff, the Planning Commission, Design Commission, Northwest Commission, and the City Council.
+In addition to an extensive public outreach and visioning process, the Specific Plan represents the outcome of a robust technical planning and design effort, directly informed by the perspectives and expertise of community members, City staff, the Planning Commission, Design Commission, Northwest Commission, and the City Council.
 This chapter introduces the Lincoln Avenue Specific Plan project area and purpose, the Specific Plan's relationship to other City planning documents, an overview of the planning and outreach process, and the organization of the Specific Plan document.